Search

 Expands your query to catch related terms and synonyms that may not appear verbatim in your documents.
 This improves recall when wording differs but meaning is the same.

-: Search only for your exact query
+true(default): Generate query variations for better recallfalse: Search only for your exact query

 Search Method